Ways To Prepare Tea

 Tea typesAll varieties of tea are made from the leaves of the Camellia sinensis plant.
 Plants we call “herbal tea” – chamomile, rooibos, peppermint, etc. – are not from the Camellia sinensis plant.
 Simply put, the differences between the types of tea are mainly due to how they are processed after the leaves are picked.
 Teas that have less exposure to oxygen (through a chemical process called oxidation) are able to retain most of its natural color and nutrient content.
 Teas exposed to more oxygen have more flavor and aroma.

 The basic categories of tea include (from least to most oxidized): white tea, green tea, oolong tea, black tea, pu-erh tea.
-All teas share the common property of being rich in antioxidants, which help protect cells from damage from free radicals (which can lead to conditions such as heart disease and cancer).
+All teas share the common property of being rich in antioxidants, which are substances that may help protect cells from damage from free radicals (which can lead to conditions such as heart disease and cancer).

 Key power plants used in our blends